 Bullying and harassment power wheel - National Center on Domestic and Sexual Violence (USA)

-Children Protection Act 1993 - South Australian Legislation
+Children and Young People (Safety) Act 2017 - South Australian Legislation